flutter/website/src/docs/cookbook/forms/validation.md

             padding: const EdgeInsets.symmetric(vertical: 16.0),
             child: RaisedButton(
               onPressed: () {
-                // Validate will return true if the form is valid, or false if
+                // Validate returns true if the form is valid, or false
-                // the form is invalid.
+                // otherwise.
                 if (_formKey.currentState.validate()) {
-                  // If the form is valid, we want to show a Snackbar Scaffold.of(context)
+                  // If the form is valid, display a Snackbar.
+                  Scaffold.of(context)
                       .showSnackBar(SnackBar(content: Text('Processing Data')));
                 }